-A: Many common ‘kid-friendly’ foods, like breakfast cereal, milk and orange juice, are fortified with important nutrients, such as vitamin D and calcium, Alvarez said.
+Many common ‘kid-friendly’ foods, like breakfast cereal, milk and orange juice, are fortified with important nutrients, such as vitamin D and calcium.

 And since children don’t need large amounts of vitamins and minerals, your child may already be getting a sufficient amount.

 But it’s still a good idea to talk to your child’s pediatrician if you have concerns.